 - Google Earth: kml

 Gunung Besar is the highest peak in the Meratus mountain range and the highest peak in South Kalimantan.
 Being relatively close to Banjarmasin, it is also one of Kalimantan’s most accessible Ribus.
 Even better, it is quite unlike most other jungle-clad peaks in Borneo because the summit actually offers fabulous views over the surrounding forests.
 It is climbed on a monthly basis so it is a well-trodden but clean and wild trail.
 You are unlikely to meet any other hikers.

 The summit is crowned with a sign erected by Banjarmasin students in 2010.
-It gives the height as 1,901m which is probably a little optimistic, not that it particularly matters.
 The peak is also known as ‘Halau-Halau’ and is regarded as haunted by many local Dayaks.
 Halau means ‘expel’ in Indonesian and apparently the peak has this name in reference to the expulsion of spirits of the dead.
 Ask your guide for a better explanation!

 Bagging information by Daniel Quinn (October 2011)

 For a high quality PDF version of this and other trail maps, please download from our Trail Maps page.